ros-navigation/docs.nav2.org/setup_guides/urdf/setup_urdf.rst

 Setting Up The URDF
 ###################

 For this guide, we will be creating the URDF for a simple differential drive robot to give you hands-on experience on working with URDF.
 We will also setup the robot state publisher and visualize our model in RVIZ.
 Lastly, we will be adding some kinematic properties to our robot URDF to prepare it for simulation purposes.
+These steps are necessary to represent all the sensor, hardware, and robot transforms of your robot for use in navigation.

 URDF and the Robot State Publisher
 ==================================